 “I think approaching any creative process with [satisfying the fandom] would be a mistake that would lead to probably the exact opposite result,” further explaining, “Even my experience as a fan, you know, if I’m coming into something, even if it’s something that I think I want, if I see exactly what I think I want on the screen, it’s like, ‘Oh, okay.’
 It might make me smile and make me feel neutral about the thing and I won’t really think about it afterwards, but that’s not really going to satisfy me.”

-Aside from the toxic reactions hurled at The Last Jedi cast members by certain members of the fandom, the context of Johnson’s comments center on the podcast’s discussion of the two of the most controversial plot developments in the film, notably the choice to turn Mark Hamill’s Luke Skywalker – once the bright-eyed, whiney-but-Pollyannaish protagonist of the Original Trilogy – into a misanthropic recluse who rejected the Jedi ways and initially refused to train a desperate Rey (Daisy Ridley), undermining a wide expectation for Luke to fulfill some kind of Yoda archetype.
-Moreover, there is the persistent controversy over the climactic scene in which wayward Kylo Ren (Adam Driver) betrays and kills his master, Supreme Leader Snoke, which anticlimactically derails the arc of the latter, depriving viewers of the much-desired explanation regarding who or what he was.
+Aside from the toxic reactions hurled at The Last Jedi cast members by certain members of the fandom, the context of Johnson’s comments center on the podcast’s discussion of the two most controversial plot developments in the film, notably the choice to turn Mark Hamill’s Luke Skywalker – once the bright-eyed, whiney-but-Pollyannaish protagonist of the Original Trilogy – into a misanthropic recluse who rejected the Jedi ways and initially refused to train a desperate Rey (Daisy Ridley), undermining a wide expectation for Luke to fulfill some kind of Yoda archetype.
+Also, there is the persistent controversy over the climactic scene in which wayward Kylo Ren (Adam Driver) betrays and kills his master, Supreme Leader Snoke, which anticlimactically derails the arc of the latter, depriving viewers of the much-desired explanation regarding who or what he was.

 Consequently, the comments made by Johnson – who also co-wrote The Last Jedi script – reveal a modus operandi to reject the typical job description for a director who tasked by the Disney corporate monolith to perfunctorily tick boxes of conventional expectations for its venerable franchise, instead opting for the element of surprise, which, for him, was what made Star Wars resonate with him as a child, further explaining, “I want to be shocked, I want to be surprised, I want to be thrown off-guard, I want to have things recontextualized, I want to be challenged as a fan when I sit down in the theater.”